born2los3built2win/born2los3built2win.github.io/_pages/about.md

 Example: editing a markdown file for a talk
 ![Editing a markdown file for a talk](/images/editing-talk.png)

+## Buttons

+Make any link standout more when applying the `.btn` class.

 ## For more info

 More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.